-The purpose of the Drugs and Drug Expenditures section is to describe the ARVs, Hepatitis B, Hepatitis C, and A1-OI medications that your ADAP pays for in full and that are dispensed to clients during the reporting period.
+The purpose of the Medication Assistance Services section is to describe ALL medications (i.e., ARVs, Hepatitis B, Hepatitis C, and A1-OI medications, and other medications) that your ADAP pays for in full and that are dispensed to clients during the reporting period.
 This section also describes the total expenditures for those medications.

-Note: ADAP payments for medication co-pays or deductibles are considered health insurance assistance services; report them in Health Insurance Services.
+ADAP payments for medication co-pays or deductibles are considered health insurance assistance services; report them in Health Insurance Services, in ID 23.
+Amount Paid for Medication Co-pays and Deductible.